dottxt-ai/outlines/docs/cookbook/deploy-using-cerebrium.md

     return character
 ```

-Every function in Cerebrium is callable through and API endpoint.
+Every function in Cerebrium is callable through an API endpoint.
 Code at the top most layer (ie: not in a function) is instantiated only when the container is spun up the first time so for subsequent calls, it will simply run the code defined in the function you call.

 ## Run on the cloud